-- The priority for these areas is that they will be impacted by significant housing development over the next decade.
-We need to ensure we have sufficient primary and secondary school capacity to meet the increased school place demands. - A future need for additional primary and secondary capacity is assumed. - Findrassie Primary School is a proposed new build to support significant new housing development over the next 15 years to the north of Elgin. - It was due to be complete in 2025, however, a decision to defer the final design and construction start date by up to 5 years was made at a meeting of the Councils Education, Children's, and Leisure Services Committee in January 2023. - Elgin High School Capacity extension will increase capacity by an additional 250. - Modular classrooms currently on site to meet short to medium term need. - New build extension is LEIP Stage 2 project that is due to complete in 2026. - Elgin High School ASG may require additional capacity within next 2 years.
+- Future options Forres Academy & Buckie High School are progressing With the discovery of Reinforced Aerated Autoclaved Concrete the Future Forres Academy is a priority new build project and Scottish Government Learning Estate Improvement Programme (LEIP) 3 funding has been approved for it. - Elgin High School Capacity Expansion Project will increase the school capacity by an additional 250 - o Modular classrooms currently on site to meet short to medium term need - o New build annex is a LEIP Stage 2 project that is due to complete in 2026. - A future need for additional primary and secondary capacity is assumed within areas of planned residence in Elgin - Findrassie Primary School is a proposed new build to support significant new housing development over the next 15 years to the north of Elgin. - It was due to be complete in 2025, however, a decision to defer the final design and construction start date by up to 5 years was reviewed and reset at a meeting of the Councils Education, Children's, and Leisure Services Committee in February 2024. - Elgin High School ASG may require additional primary capacity within next 3-5 years due to residential development.
 Options to meet this requirement will be developed over next 12 months.